LibbyH52/Module-Project-The-Monkees/README.md

 Christmas Parties, and other special events.
 Finally, the footer contains links to their social media accounts and YouTube channel.

 #### Features Left to Implement
-Possibly include a 'Back to Top' button on each section of the site.
+* A 'Back to Top' button on each section of the site.
+* Carousel or lightbox for the images

 ## Technologies Used